 The advisory committee consists of three Urban Planning faculty members - a Chair and two other members.
 At least two of the members must be Urban Planning ladder faculty (0% appointment or higher).
 One of the members may be a UP non-ladder faculty who has been granted approval to serve on committees by the UCLA Graduate Council.
 Any exception to this policy must be approved by the student's advisor(s), the PhD Coordinator, and the Department Chair.
 Please see the Graduate Advisor in 3357D if you have questions or need additional information.

 Students typically convene a first meeting of the advisory committee to discuss how to prepare for the examination.
-As the exam is to be scheduled at a time not less than six months in the future, the meeting should be held either in Spring Quarter of the first year or no later than the Fall Quarter of the second year.
+The exam should be held no more than six months after the meeting, therefore the meeting should be held either in Spring Quarter of the first year or no later than the Fall Quarter of the second year.

 ii.
 Preparation of Exam